 The terms and conditions also indicate that provider–recipients of these funds must promptly submit records and cost documentation upon HHS request and fully cooperate with audits by the HHS, the Office of the Inspector General (OIG), or the Pandemic Response Accountability Committee.
 On June 30, 2020, HHS warned that significant anti-fraud monitoring of the funds would occur and that OIG would provide oversight to ensure the funds were used appropriately.

 HHS has noted forthcoming reporting requirements and instructions for general and targeted distribution payments exceeding $10,000.
-An online reporting system for this opened on Oct.
-1, 2020.
+An online reporting system is expected to open on Jan.
+15, 2021.
 In addition, HHS has indicated varying audit requirements for recipients of annual federal awards exceeding $750,000.

 Best Practices: Although many guidelines have been relaxed and waivers implemented during this public health emergency, it’s strongly recommended that providers maintain supporting documentation for the use of these funds.
 Providers should: